inguardians/peirates/cmd/README.md

 # cmd

-Main applications for this project.
+Main application for this project.

-The directory name for each application matches the name of the executable (e.g., /cmd/periates).
+The directory name for each application matches the name of the executable (e.g., /cmd/peirates).